BrainCircuitsBehaviorLab/village/_sources/protocols/scheduled.md.txt

 ## Custom Scheduled Actions

 Some actions run automatically at fixed points in the system lifecycle.
-By default, a data synchronization is triggered after each session ends, and old video files are deleted during each day/night cycle transition (the retention period is configurable in Settings).
+By default, a data synchronization is triggered after each session ends, and old video files are deleted during each day/night cycle transition (the retention period is configurable in `SETTINGS`).

 You can override or extend this behavior by creating custom classes in your project.
 For example, you might want to sync data in a different way, or send a notification (email, Telegram, Slack, etc.) after each session.